 Schools can also receive the Pupil Premium Plus grant for looked after children and children adopted from local authority care.
 For more information on Pupil Premium plus please see the page dedicated to this on the school website.
 At Camden School for Girls we have decided to rebrand Pupil Premium as Focus First so please be aware that within school the terms are used interchangeably.

 The grant for FSM6 students in year 7-11 is £1,035 (Rate from April 2023)

 Nationally, statistics show that Pupil Premium pupils:

-We have developed our strategic aims for use of Pupil Premium funding for 2017-18 which is attached as a PDF below.
+We have developed our strategic aims for use of Pupil Premium funding for 2023-24 which can be found in the PDF below.

 The estimated funds allocated for the academic year 2023-24:

 Pupil Premium Plus is a government grant to support and promote the education of children and young people in care and those who have been adopted from local authority care.
 The financial arrangements do however differ.

 Pupil Premium Plus can provide each looked after child (LAC) of school age with £2,530 to support their education.
 However, some children may get more, some less, depending on an assessment of their individual needs.
 Children and young people will be eligible as soon as they enter care.
 Pupil Premium Plus must be used to improve outcomes and raise attainment.